Blue Lights to Honor Fallen Police HeroesApril 30, 2019

 —Brodi Ashton, Everneath

-In the month of December, across many towns in the United States, blue lights will be lit as a memorial to honor police officers who have died in the line of duty.
+Across many towns in the United States, blue lights are lit as a memorial to honor police officers who have died in the line of duty.

 Every 58 hours, one more police officer dies in the line of duty, reports the National Law Enforcement Officers’ Memorial Fund.
 In the U.S. each day, approximately 900,000 officers risk their lives and safety to provide safety and protection to others.
-The National Law Enforcement Officers’ Memorial contains the names of more than 20,000 officers who have been killed in the line of duty since 1791.
-The curving, 304 foot-long blue-grey marble memorial in Washington DC is ever changing—adding new names of fallen police officers.
+The National Law Enforcement Officers’ Memorial contains the names of more than 21,000 officers who have been killed in the line of duty since 1791.
+The curving, 304 foot-long blue-grey marble memorial in Washington DC is ever changing—adding new names of fallen police officers each spring.